Temporomandibular Joint Disorder (TMD)

 Do not permit the doctor to proceed with any invasive or irreversible procedure too soon.
 Instead, insist on a referral to other practitioners who are trained to analyze symptoms, observe signs, and are adept at placing these findings into comprehensive packages.
 By doing so, a correct diagnosis can be performed and a treatment determined which will include a conservative non-invasive modality.

-Post surgical symptoms are categorized into “chronic pain symptoms” and must be treated/managed accordingly because of irreversible structural changes.
-If you have already undergone surgical procedure, and are experiencing prolonged post-surgical symptoms that now require prolonged medication/therapy, and were told to live with it, contact TMJ, Head & Neck Pain Center.
-Dr. Uparika Sharma may be able to identify the possibility of reducing the pain level through his unique examination and assessment method.
+Post-surgical symptoms are categorized into “chronic pain symptoms” and must be treated/managed accordingly because of irreversible structural changes.
+If you have already undergone a surgical procedure, and are experiencing prolonged post-surgical symptoms that now require prolonged medication/therapy, and were told to live with it, Dr. Uparika Sharma may be able to identify the possibility of reducing the pain level through his unique examination and assessment method.

-Dr. Uparika Sharma has not referred any patients for surgery for many years, and is currently treating patients who have already had surgery, or have post-surgery complications, such as continuous pain, limited mouth opening, and limited range of motion.
+Dr. Sharma has not referred any patients for surgery for many years and is currently treating patients who have already had surgery, or have post-surgery complications, such as continuous pain, limited mouth opening, and limited range of motion.

 Some may consider these symptoms as a field outside of dentistry.
-However, the fact is, many patients experience a relief or reduction of these symptoms in both intensity and/or duration after TMJ/Craniofacial treatment.
+However, the fact is, that many patients experience relief or reduction of these symptoms in both intensity and/or duration after TMJ/Craniofacial treatment.